retzkek/fermimon/README.md

 decided to print a report from each day's data that summarizes each job's efficiency.

-The ideal job fully utilizes the CPU, and uses close to the requested memory as possible.
-As a first pass though, you just want to identify jobs and experiments that are below **75%** instantaneous CPU utilization efficiency and **80%** requested memory efficiency (instantaneous memory usage / requested memory).
+The ideal job fully utilizes the CPU for its entire runtime, and uses as close to the requested memory as possible.
+As a first pass though, you just want to identify jobs and experiments that are below **75%** instantaneous CPU utilization efficiency and **80%** requested memory efficiency (instantaneous memory usage divided by requested memory).

 For each job in the input data print the job ID and whether the job was above both efficiencies ("OK"), below CPU efficiency ("CPU"), below memory efficiency